BREAK INTO TOP PUBLICATIONS WITH A MARKETING STRATEGY THAT WORKS

 Step 2: Study the publications you’re pitching and send them ideas that are perfectly suited to their style and audience.

-Step 3: A system that ensures that you’re consistently pitching new editors with the least amount of effort, and spending more of your time on the work you love and less time hustling to sell stories.
+Step 3: A system that ensures you’re consistently pitching new editors with the least amount of effort, and spending more of your time on the work you love and less time hustling to sell stories.

 If you know how to tackle each of these steps, you’ll start moving through your pitches quickly, and you’ll be done faster than you could ever have imagined.